GeoRouv/3D-snake/README.md

 ## Target Platform

-It's made for windows and 1920x1080 display but can be customizable if wanted.
+It's made for windows and 1920x1080 display but can be customized if desired.